NetPosterWorks - Educational Posters selected for teachers by a teacher.

 National Geographic Investigates: Ancient India: Archaeology Unlocks the Secrets of India's Past

-World Religions - Hinduism Wall Poster
+Religions of the World - Hinduism Poster

 Poster

-Hinduism Wall Poster
+Hinduism

 “The truth is one; sages call it by various names.” – Rig Veda

 Hinduism is the oldest of the world's major religions.
 It developed as a combination of ancient Indian religions and the religion of the Aryans.
 The Aryans were nomads who invaded northern India between 2000 and 900 B.C.
 Hindus worship many different gods and goddesses, but these gods and goddesses are all part of Brahman, the absolute and supreme realty.
 Hindus believe that everything – all things and events – plays a role in universal order.
-Today, Hinduism is the majaor religion of India.
+Today, Hinduism is the major religion of India.
 More that 760 million Hindus live in India and around the world.

 The Vedas – which means “body of knowledge” – are the most honored texts in Hinduism. the Upanishads [oo-PAHN-ih-shads], an important part of the Vedas, explain the concept of Brahamn.
 The Upanishads also discuss reincarnation, the belief that when a person dies, his or her soul is reborn in another living being.
 Hindus compare the soul to a river.
 Like a river, the soul flows continuously, but it is always the same.
 Other Hindu holy texts tell the stories of gods and goddesses.
 The three most important Hindu gods are Brahma, the creator; Vishnu, the preserver, and Siva, the destroyer.
 Individual devotion to a personal god is a major part of modern Hindu worship.